Lipids: the right ratio of Omega 3, Omega 6 and Omega 9

 In practice, all you need to do to achieve this goal is to draw inspiration from Mediterranean meals, and in general from meals eaten in the Mediterranean countries.
 Blue Zones (we'll come back to this later), which often emphasize omega-9s via olive oil, generously consumed in large salads and oilseeds, or avocado, a consistent intake of fish and eggs from untreated hens, and a moderate intake of dairy products and meats.

-If we base ourselves on the usual diet of Westerners, we would need to significantly increase our intake of omega-3 and omega-9, and stabilize or reduce our intake of omega-6.
-One of the first techniques is to choose your oils and fats carefully. fats and how to use them.
-By the way, do fats need to be cooked, and if so, which ones?
+If we base our diet on the usual Western diet, we would need to significantly increase our intake of omega-3 and omega-9, and stabilize or reduce our intake of omega-6.
+One of the first techniques is to choose the right cooking oils and fats, and how to use them.
+But should fats be cooked, and if so, which ones?

 Next chapter: How to cook fats?